drashevskyi/cryptofolio/README.md

 ## 📝 Notes

 - JWTs expire in 24 hours
-- Only BTC, ETH, LTC are supported
+- Only BTC, ETH, LTC are supported (enforced in code and DB)
 - All inputs are validated at API level
-- PostgreSQL used for concurrency and precision
+- PostgreSQL is used for data integrity and concurrency
+- Exchange rates are fetched dynamically from CoinGecko (no API key needed)

 ---